Pavel Batel and Terezin Research

 Professor Kolmer (Terezin and Auschwitz survivor): the man who inspired Pavel to write his first book.
 The Professor is one of its characters.

-Pavel Batel's mentor Profesor Kolmer (a member of AK1 - first transport to Terezin) and Svatava Vynal (niece of president Edvard Beneš), narrating detailed stories about Terezin.
+Pavel Batel's mentor Profesor Kolmer (a member of AK1 - first transport to Terezin) and Svatava Vynal (niece of president Edvard Beneš), narrated detailed stories about Terezin.

-Petr Lang: Terezin, Auschwitz and Kaufering survivor, who spent two and a half years in Terezin, describing important facts about everyday ghetto life, and events prior to his Auschwitz transportation.
+Peter Lang: Terezin, Auschwitz and Kaufering survivor, who spent two and a half years in Terezin, describing important facts about everyday ghetto life, and events prior to his Auschwitz transportation

 In a prepared documentary film, Terezin sport will have its own chapter.
 Talking here with Noa David (Beit Terezin - Department of Education, Israel) about the seriousness of this subject.